[Feature] Mustard gas and cod: Last chance to halt Nord Stream 2?

 Fait accompli?

-But that does not mean Nord Stream 2 would have to put off laying its "concrete mattresses" and pipes during that period and it remains to be seen what Nord Stream 2 would have to do if the DEBA said it was wrong to have done so after its fait accompli.
+But that does not mean Nord Stream 2 would have to put off laying its "concrete mattresses" and pipes during that period and it remains to be seen what the Russian firm would have to do if the DEBA said it was wrong to have done so after its fait accompli.

 "A complaint does not have a suspensory effect," the DEBA's Øvig Jørgensen said.

-Nord Stream 2's Mueller, in any case, voiced confidence that there would be no disruption.
+Nord Stream 2's Mueller, in any case, voiced bullishness that there would be no disruption.

 "We do not speculate on potential appeals and its impacts on the project," he told this website.